intel-retail/rtsf-at-checkout-reference-design/docs_src/rtsf_at_checkout_events/event_simulation.md

 }
 ```

-If having problems or issues on running EdgeX stack, please refer to the latter section [Troubleshooting Guide](#troubleshooting-guide) on some of common issues.

-#### PostMan
+### Postman

-The [PostMan](https://www.getpostman.com/) tool can be used to send simulated events to the EdgeX REST Device service.
-See above [POSTing to EdgeX REST Device Service](#posting-to-edgex-rest-device-service) section for details on how to POST to the EdgeX REST Device service.
+You can use the [Postman](https://www.getpostman.com/) tool to send simulated events to the EdgeX REST Device Service.
+See [POSTing to EdgeX REST Device Service](../device_services.md#posting-to-edgex-rest-device-service) for information.

-#### MQTT.FX
+### MQTT.FX

-The [MQTT.FX](https://mqttfx.jensd.de/) tool or tools like it can be used to send simulated events to the EdgeX MQTT Device service.
-See above [Publishing to EdgeX MQTT Device Service](Publishing to EdgeX MQTT Device Service) section for details on how to publish to the EdgeX REST Device service.
+You can use the [MQTT.FX](https://mqttfx.jensd.de/) tool or a similar tool to send simulated events to the EdgeX MQTT Device Service.
+See [Publishing to EdgeX MQTT Device Service](../device_services.md#publishing-to-edgex-mqtt-device-service) for information.